 Camping (or glamping)

 Did you ever go camping as a kid?
-Do you have any good memories of camping?
+Do you have any wonderful memories of camping?
 I know I do.
 My dad would take the family to a local campsite, cool hotdogs on a grill, spark a fire at night for marshmallows and s’mores.
-Good times and great memories.
+Pleasant times and splendid memories.
 My brother and I were book worms so we’d bring a book with us but we rarely got time to read.
 Between picking a campsite, setting up the tent, and preparing meals, it’s all a ton of fun and relaxing excitement.
 You can’t go camping with a big work deadline looming over your head.
-Go with a clear mind and one objective: to make some memories with your family and show them a good time.
-Bring an instrument, some outdoor tools, a hatchet, a lighter, food and water and you’ll be in for a good time.
+Go with a rational mind and one objective: to make some memories with your family and show them quality time.
+Bring an instrument, some outdoor tools, a hatchet, a lighter, food and water and you’ll be in for a wonderful time.
 Bug spray is always helpful.
-When picking a campsite, always look for one close to the water and with a big tree nearby.
+When picking a campsite, always look for one close to the water and with an oversized tree nearby.
 The tree will allow you to hang your food to keep any bears from stealing your dinner.
 Here are some nice tips for keeping your campsite safe from bears.

-I’ve never personally been glamping, but I’ve heard good things.
-This can be a great way to slowly ease your 21st century, TV-glued family to the outdoors.
+I’ve never been glamping, but I’ve heard outstanding things.
+This can be a brilliant way to slowly ease your 21st century, TV-glued family to the outdoors.
 Glamping makes camping seem more like a vacation where a lot of things are already set up for you.
 You just need to unpack and start relaxing!

 People work their entire life just to retire to Florida and fish every day.
-Big news incoming: you don’t have to wait to retire to start fishing.
+Big news incoming: you don’t have to wait to retire to fish.
 Fishing is very peaceful whether you’re waiting for the five or so days of red snapper season to begin, or you’re just taking the kids down to the local pond with their Spongebob fishing pole and some bread.
 Fishing feels like meditation and can instill and re-invigorate some life lessons.
 For example, you don’t always catch something.
-You can’t see below the water (well, in most cases anyway), not many people can guarantee a catch.
+You can’t see below the water (well, in most cases anyway), few people can guarantee a catch.
 That’s not the point.
-The point is to be active and engaged in doing something you love with people you appreciate spending time with.
-You don’t have to be the one who goes home with their head down because you spent hours fishing and didn’t catch anything.
-Be the one who goes home with a good story, positive attitude, and memories to cherish.
+The point is to be engaged in something you love with people you appreciate spending time with.
+You don’t have to be the one who goes home with their head down because you spent hours fishing and caught nothing.
+Be the one who goes home with a memorable story, positive attitude, and memories to cherish.
 I want to add that I recently received a small cast net for Father’s Day and my kids and I absolutely LOVE it.
 Being able to cast it out and catch multiple fish in one throw and immediately ‘reel’ them in is a ton of fun for the whole family to see and be a part of.